andrewdpoh/SP_PDS_Python_Data_Analysis_and_Visualization/README.md

 # SP_PDS_Python_Data_Analysis_and_Visualization

 Python Data Analysis and Visualization project for the Programming for Data Science (PDS) module in SP.

-CA1 uses the Numpy and Matplotlib libraries
+CA1 uses the Numpy and Matplotlib libraries.

-CA2 uses the Numpy, Pandas, Matplotlib and Seaborn libraries
+CA2 uses the Numpy, Pandas, Matplotlib and Seaborn libraries.

 The .html files show a final report of each assignment with the data analysis and plots.